konstanciaa/capitals-quiz/README.md

 ## User Experience Design (UXD)
 + **Strategy Plane**.
 A quiz for enterntainment which also provides users with the opportunity to check their knowledge of the capitals.
 + **Scope Plane**.
 The title of the quiz, instructions, input for username and the start button.
-There is "Next" button under under the option.
+There is "Next" button under the options.
 The "Next" button submits the answer and opens the next question.
 There are scores under the "Next" button.
 After the 15th question the user can see a panel with score points.
 There is also a "Play again" button which reloads the quiz.
 + **Structure Plane**.
 The introduction window contains simple clear instructions how to start and the rules how to play.
 After entering username and clicking "Start" button the user sees one question with three options at a time.
 The "Next" button submits the answer and opens the next question.
 Right under the button the user can see their score points along the way.
-After answering the 15th question the user can see a panel with their username and score points.
+After answering the 15th question the user can see a feedback panel with their username and score points.
 There is also a "Play again" button which reloads the quiz.
 + **Skeleton Plane**.
 ![Introduction with instructions wireframe](/docs/intro-wireframe.png)
 ![Quiz questions wireframe](/docs/quiz-wireframe.png)